 But behind the scenes, a fierce competition is underway—a duel between two young magicians, Celia and Marco, who have been trained since childhood expressly for this purpose by their mercurial instructors...See the Full Summary and Review of The Night Circus (2011) Publication Date: September 13, 2011

-Chicago, 1920: Hadley Richardson is a quiet twenty-eight-year-old who has all but given up on love and happiness—until she meets Ernest Hemingway and her life changes forever...Publication Date: February 27, 2011
+What It's About: Chicago, 1920: Hadley Richardson is a quiet twenty-eight-year-old who has all but given up on love and happiness—until she meets Ernest Hemingway and her life changes forever.
+Following a whirlwind courtship and wedding, the pair set sail for Paris, where they become the golden couple in a lively and volatile group—the fabled “Lost Generation”—that includes Gertrude Stein, Ezra Pound, and F...Publication Date: February 27, 2011

 What It's About: Her name was Henrietta Lacks, but scientists know her as HeLa.
 She was a poor Southern tobacco farmer who worked the same land as her enslaved ancestors, yet her cells—taken without her knowledge—became one of the most important tools in medicine.
 The first “immortal” human cells grown in culture, they are still alive today, though she has been dead for more than sixty years...Publication Date: February 2, 2010